 Traditionally, this holy day was a time to remember Christ’s victory over darkness and to remember that we still have to battle against evil.
 As St. Paul writes in Ephesians 6,

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.

 How have Christians historically celebrated this?
 By joyful mockery.
 Satan has lost his final victory, is a defeated foe and nothing pushes back his minions like Christian joy.
 It is from this tradition that people draw silly pictures of the devil and let their kids dress up as ghosts to show that he can no longer dominate the redeemed people of God - we no longer need to be afraid.
 Historically, Christians would even burn the costumes afterwards.

 Now I confess, there has been a historic debate about this day.
-Catholics and Protestants have argued over how highly departed Christians should be viewed - with Catholics over-venerating past Saints.
-But both groups still see the main point being Christ's victory with his people over evil.
+Catholics and Protestants have argued over how departed Christians should be viewed - with Catholics seen as sometimes over-venerating these past Saints.
+But both Protestants and Catholics historically understood that the main point of the holiday is Christ's victory with his people over evil.

 Halloween is also a historic occasion for friendship.
 Though sweets (candy) is abundant and cheap today, in previous centuries, giving these small gifts to children was more costly and an act of true Christian generosity.

 Christians are a redeemed people and as such we have a cheeky tendency to alchemise the culture around us.
 We make once wicked things into trophies for our God.
 We did this with Christmas and Easter.
 Those holidays have pagan roots – but we’ve stolen the whole thing and redirected it to honour Jesus.
 No longer is Saturnalias worshipped mid–winter, now we sing the praises of Christ through carols.